What is kimchi?

 Advertisement

 Kimchi is made by cutting vegetables into slices or strips, massaging them with salt to create a brine, adding spices, then densely packing the mixture into a jar and leaving it to ferment for at least a week, but often longer, at room temperature.
+It's also available commercially from health food shops, larger supermarkets and online.
+Look for the unpasteurised versions for optimal benefit.

-Discover our full range of health benefit guides.
+Discover our full range of health guides.
 Keen to make your own kimchi?
 Try our quick kimchi or delicious vegan version.

-Nutritional benefits of kimchi
+Nutritional profile of kimchi

 An 100g serving (drained) provides:

-• 24kcal / 102kj
+• 24kcal /102kj

 • 1.1g protein